-Identifying the most affordable suburb in Brisbane can be as complex as finding a rare treasure in an expansive suburban wilderness.
+Identifying the Top 10 Most Affordable suburbs in Brisbane can be as complex as finding a rare treasure in an expansive suburban wilderness.
 Anyone trying to enter the property market is grappling with skyrocketing property prices and the balancing act of finding a suburb that’s affordable without sacrificing the quality of life.
-In this quest, we’ve crunched the numbers, evaluating suburbs based on 10 critical criteria, ensuring you can trust our guide to find your ideal Brisbane suburb.

 10. Inala – Total Score: 65/100